-3.2 New and amended standards and interpretations issued but not yet effective
+3.2 New standards, interpretations and amendments issued but not yet effective

 New and amended standards and interpretations that are issued, but not yet effective, up to the date of issuance of the Group's consolidated financial statements are disclosed below.
-The Group intends to adopt these standards, if applicable, when they become effective.
+The Group intends to adopt these standards, if applicable, on their respective effective date(s).